Accessibility at the Zero Project Conference 2020

-- International Sign interpreters are available in all sessions in the main Conference room, and other sessions on request.
+- International Sign interpreters are available in all sessions in the main Conference room, and other selected sessions.

 - Individual headsets in each conference room offer amplification of speakers on stage.

-- Portable induction loops are available from the registration desk.
+- Portable induction loops will be available from the registration desk.

-- Instructions on creating an accessible presentation were sent to all presenters, and dedicated Zero Project team members review presentations.
+- Instructions on creating an accessible presentation are sent to all presenters, and dedicated Zero Project team members review presentations.

-- For the first time at the Zero Project Conference, audio description will be available for all videos submitted to the Zero Project team ahead of the Conference.
+- Audio description will be available for all videos submitted to the Zero Project team ahead of the Conference.

-- Presenters were requested to include captioning in English for all videos shown during presentations.
+- Presenters are requested to include captioning in English for all videos shown during presentations.

 - All sessions in the main conference room (M1) can be viewed remotely via a live webstream, with International Sign and captioning.

-- Preparatory material is available for the participatory sessions, including videos with captioning and audio, and easy language material, to help people prepare for the session.
+- The Zero Project offers participatory formats in a number of sessions – preparatory material is available for these sessions, including videos with captioning and audio, and easy language material, to help people prepare for the session.

 - Graphic facilitation will be available in a number of sessions to provide visual summaries of presentations.